-You are going to be required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
+You will be required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
 It is important to understand how your US expat taxes are going to change with your move to Brazil, and to understand how you will be taxed by Brazil while residing there.

 US Expat Taxes in Brazil

-If you are a citizen or permanent resident of the United States and you live overseas, then you are obligated to file US taxes with the IRS each year.
-In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with form TD 90.22.1 (known as the FBAR).
+If you are a citizen or permanent resident of the United States and you live overseas, you are obligated to file US taxes with the IRS each year.
+In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with the Foreign Bank Account Report (FBAR), also known as FinCEN Form 114.

 While the US taxes the international income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including:

 - The Foreign Earned Income Exclusion, which allows you to exclude up to $100,800 of foreign earned income from your 2015 US taxes (and $101,300 from your 2016 US taxes),

 - The Foreign Tax Credit, which allows you to offset the taxes you paid in your host country with your US expat taxes dollar for dollar, and

 - The Foreign Housing Exclusion, which allows you to exclude certain household expenses that occur as a result of living abroad.

 With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes.
 Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file a return.

 Who is a Brazilian Resident?